Last Updated on

 Reaching Bora Bora is only technically possible with flights if you don´t have your own yacht or sailboat.
 BUT the ferry to neighbouring Maupiti is running.

-BE sure to sit on the LEFT side of the aeroplane when arriving into Bora Bora to get the amazing view.
+BE sure to sit on the LEFT side of the aeroplane when arriving into Bora Bora to get the fantastic view.
 (Most of the time, the planes follow the same path when landing.
 But every now and then, the pilot will approach from a different side when landing at the airport; this is due to wind)

 And on the right side when leaving Bora Bora to get a last view of the island and lagoon.